david-freistrom/OpenSML/README.md

 Smart Message Language (v.
 1.0.3 ) Implementation with Node.js

 !!!
- This is a very unstable and not complete tested version.
+ This is not a complete tested version.
  Wrong inputs could hang-up or damage your system
  Use it by your own risk
 !!!